Thenlie/mdnman/lib/html/global_attributes/itemprop/index.md

 </div>
 ```

 Properties can also be groups of name-value pairs, by putting the itemscope attribute on the element that declares the property.
-Each value is either a string or a group of name-value pairs (i.e. an item).
+Each value is either a string or a group of name-value pairs (i.e., an item).

 ### An outer item representing a person, and an inner one representing a band